ludwig-burtscher/invenio-with-provenance/README.md

 ### Installing modified InvenioRDM

 Once the VM is up an running, the `invenio-rdm` directory has to be copied to the VM.
 Since the directory with the Vagrantfile is mounted at `/vagrant` in the VM, the `invenio-rdm` directory can be copied to the VM's file system with `cp -r /vagrant/invenio-rdm <<destination>>`.
 To install the modified InvenioRDM, the `setup-invenio.sh` script in the copied directory has to be called.
-If necessary, the TLS certificate/key for the InvenioRDM UI in the `cert` directory can be replaced before.
+If necessary, the TLS certificate/key for the InvenioRDM UI in the `cert` directory can be replaced before starting the installation process.
 The setup script asks some self-explaining questions that have to be answered interactively.
 For the PROVSTORE username and API key, a free ProvStore is needed.
 It can be registered [here](https://openprovenance.org/store/account/signup/).
 The installation then continues without further user interaction, but can take a lot of time.
-Once the script has finished, InvenioRDM is installed successfully.
+Once the script has finished, InvenioRDM is installed and running successfully.

 ### Simulating events to generate provenance